-If your temperature warning light has come on or there’s steam coming from your bonnet, pull over in a safe place as soon as possible, turn off your engine, and get all passengers away from the car and road.
+If your temperature warning light has come on or there’s steam coming from your bonnet, pull over in a safe place as soon as possible and get all passengers away from the car and road.

 Open the bonnet from inside the cabin if possible, being aware that the steam may have made your bonnet incredibly hot and you may need to protect your hands.
 Leave the engine to sit for at least 30 minutes in order to cool down.